SmartON: Just-in-Time Active Event Detection on Energy Harvesting Systems: Experimental Setup

 \subsection{Baseline Solutions}

 We compare \Sys against three other systems:

 $\bullet$ \textit{GT} refers to ground truth system that catches all events.

 $\bullet$ \textit{CTID} represents existing energy harvesting systems~\cite{ACES,ACES_workshop,rlman,roy2018rl} that wake up after the capacitor is charged to the turn-on threshold and immediately consume the energy until the system reaches the turn-off threshold.
-This also include systems that dynamically change the duty cycle only based on residual energy~\cite{dewdrop,tragedy,capybara}.
+This also include systems that dynamically change the duty cycle only based on the remaining energy~\cite{dewdrop,tragedy,capybara}.

 $\bullet$ \textit{CTIDpro} represents a CTID system that implements the event profiling scheme (similar to \Sys's Phase-1) but does not implement reinforcement learning (i.e., \Sys's Phase-2).
 We include CTIDpro to demonstrate the necessity and effectiveness of \Sys's reinforcement learning.